EGI-Federation/gridinfo/glite-info-static/trunk/README.txt

-Application:  gLite Info Static Create
+Application:  gLite Info Static
 Authors:      David.Horat@cern.ch
               Laurence.Field@cern.ch
 Version:      0.4 (16/02/2010)
 ********************************************************************

 DESCRIPTION
-This application allows the system administrators and developers to create static information in LDIF format for the BDII.
+This application is an information provider that generates information in LDIF format from combining an LDIF template with configuration values.

 USAGE
-Edit the corresponding .cfg file(s) for your module and fill in the parameters needed.
-Invoke glite-info-create.sh without arguments for help if needed.
+Edit the corresponding .cfg file for your module and fill in the parameters needed.
+Invoke glite-info-static without arguments for help if needed.
 The resulting LDIF files will be created in the output/ directory.

 CORE STRUCTURE
-  glite-info-create.sh          The main script to invoke README.txt                    This file output/                       This directory will contain the final ldif files
+  glite-info-static             The main script to invoke README.txt                    This file

 MODULE STRUCTURE